Lx-100/DataGatheringCleaningFinalProj/README.md

 This repository contains the final project for Coursera's online module Data Gathering and Cleaning.
 It contains the code run_analysis.R, which does the following functions

-#   1. Merges the training and test sets to create one data set
+ a.
+Merges the training and test sets to create one data set
-#   2. Extracts only the measurements on the mean and standard deviation
-#      for each measurement
+ b.
+Extracts only the measurements on the mean and standard deviation for each measurement
-#   3. Uses descriptive activity names to name the activities in the dataset
+ c.
+Uses descriptive activity names to name the activities in the dataset
-#   4. Appropriately labels the data set with descriptive variable names
+ d.
+Appropriately labels the data set with descriptive variable names
-#   5. From the data set in step 4, creates a second, independent tidy dataset
-#      with the average of each variable for each activity and each subject
+ e.
+From the data set in step 4, creates a second, independent tidy dataset with the average of each variable for each activity and each subject

 2. Data set:
 The data set run_analysis.R works with is the Human Activity Recognition Using Smartphone Dataset (Version 1.0, accessed 18-01-2021).